The former editorial board of Taplas magazine are saddened to announce the death of editor Keith Hudson on 27 June 2015.

 keeping in touch with Wales' vibrant folk and traditional music scene.

-Each issue contains the latest news & listings, stimulating features
+Each issue contained the latest news & listings, stimulating features

 and a comprehensive review section.

-Taplas' annual Festival Guide appears as a supplement to the April/May edition.
+Taplas' annual Festival Guide appeared as a supplement to the April/May edition and for a number of years the June/July and October/November editions were accompanied by a FREE

-In short, Taplas is essential reading for all with an
+In short, Taplas, essential reading for all with an

 interest in folk and traditional music.